jfjelstul/lawlibraryai/README.md

 # lawlibraryai

 An R interface to the LawLibrary.AI API.
 This package provides easy-to-use tools for downloading legal data from LawLibrary.AI LLC via the LawLibrary.AI API.
+Please note that this package requires an API key to use.

 ## Installation